SchulzLab/STARE/docs/Troubleshooting.rst

 Still not working?
 ******************
 If you still have trouble getting STARE running, open an `issue on GitHub <https://github.com/SchulzLab/STARE/issues>`_ and we can try to solve it together.
+Also don't hesitate to open an issue if you have suggestions, feedback or ideas for STARE.